mvolkmann/blog/src/z.md

 alias rm="rm -i"
 ```

-## Kill Process
+## Kill Processes

-If you frequently run servers that listen on a specific port,
-it's very convenient to have an easy way to kill any process
+Here's a common scenario.
+You attempt to start a server that listens on port 3000,
+but you get the error "Something is already running on port 3000".
+You currently have ten shells open in various terminal windows and panes.
+If you could find the one what is running a server using port 3000
+you could navigate to it and press ctrl-c to kill it.
+But finding it takes too long.

+It would be much more convenient if you could enter a command
-that is listening on a given port.
+that would kill the process that is listening on a given port.
-I do this with the following alias:
+You can with `klp 3000`!

 ```bash
 alias klp="kill-listening-process"
 ```

 Ths script `kill-listening-process` will differ somewhat
 based on the operating system.
-For macOS it is:
+For macOS it can be defined as follows:

 ```bash
 #!/usr/bin/env bash